Universal features of entanglement entropy in the honeycomb Hubbard model

 The entanglement entropy (EE) quantifies the information shared between a subsystem and its environment in a quantum many-body wavefunction.
-Remarkably, the EE has a finite-size scaling form that depends explicitly on universal physical quantities, making it a powerful probe to characterize strongly correlated systems.
-A famous example of this is found in one-dimensional critical systems, where the EE grows logarithmically in the subsystem size with a prefactor proportional to the central charge [\onlinecite{Holzhey1994:Geometric, Vidal2003:EinQCP, Korepin2004:EE1D, Calabrese2004:EEinQFT}].
+Remarkably, the EE finite-size scaling form has contributions that depend uniquely on universal physical quantities, making it a powerful probe to characterize strongly correlated systems.
+A famous example of this is found in one-dimensional critical systems, where the EE grows logarithmically in the subsystem size with a prefactor given by the central charge [\onlinecite{Holzhey1994:Geometric, Vidal2003:EinQCP, Korepin2004:EE1D, Calabrese2004:EEinQFT}].
 In two dimensions the EE grows in proportion to the boundary of the subsystem, the so-called ``area law" [\onlinecite{Eisert2010:AreaLaws}], but critical ground states display a subleading universal logarithmic contribution when the subsystem contains sharp corners [\onlinecite{Fradkin2006:QuantumDrum},\onlinecite{Casini2007:UniversalTerms}].
 Additionally, in the case of continuous symmetry breaking, each Goldstone mode contributes a logarithmic term with a coefficient equal to one half [\onlinecite{Song2011:EEHeisen,Kallin2011:AnomaliesEEHeisen,Metlitski2011:GoldstoneEE}].
 In the absence of symmetry breaking, topological states can be detected by a universal negative constant term in the EE [\onlinecite{Kitaev2006:TEE},\onlinecite{Levin2006:TEE}] as well as other entanglement measures [\onlinecite{Or_s_2014},\onlinecite{PhysRevLett.113.257202}].

 Despite a wide variety of numerical work investigating spin and boson systems [\onlinecite{Laflorencie2016:Entanglement}], the universal features of EE of 2D interacting fermions have largely remained an unexplored frontier.
-Important exceptions using the density matrix renormalization group method (DMRG) have focused on the universal constant, as in the case of the topological entanglement entropy of fractional quantum hall ground states [\onlinecite{Zaletel2013:FQH},\onlinecite{Zhu2015:NAFQH}] and the flux dependence of the EE of gapless Dirac fermions [\onlinecite{Zhu2018:EmergentDirac}].
+Important exceptions have focused on the universal constant in gapped systems, as in the case of the topological EE of fractional quantum hall ground states [\onlinecite{Zaletel2013:FQH},\onlinecite{Zhu2015:NAFQH}] and angle dependent constant of the $\nu=1/2$ Laughlin wavefunction [\onlinecite{Estienne2022:UniversalFluct}].
+Additionally, the flux dependence of the constant term for gapless Dirac fermions was investigated in [\onlinecite{Zhu2018:EmergentDirac}].